garrandall/popular-music-data/tracks/poor-little-rich-girl-steve-lawrence.md

 In the eyes of the world I'm not good enough for you

 It would have been better, if we had never met
-Ahhh you'd be without a care in the world, with nothing to forget Ahhhh poor little rich girl
+Ah you'd be without a care in the world, with nothing to forget Ah poor little rich girl
 How happy you could be
 If you hadn't fallen in love with a poor boy like me

-Ahhhhh poor little rich girl
+Ah poor little rich girl
 How happy you could be,
 If you hadn't fallen in love with a poor boy like me